learnification/learnification.github.io/_pages/home.md

   # <p>Your City, State 12345</p>
 ---

-A research and development lab focused on creating innovative learning solutions for Computer Science education with a mission to make learning fun, engaging, and accessible to all.
-With the rise of AI tools, our team has been exploring new ways to use Large Language Models (LLMs) in a responsible, ethical and sustainable way to improve the teaching and learning experience.
-Check out out ongoing projects and resources via the menu above.
+A research and development lab focused on creating innovative learning solutions for Computer Science Education with a mission to make learning fun, engaging, and accessible to all.
+In response to the rise of AI tools, our team has been exploring new ways to use Large Language Models (LLMs) in a responsible, ethical and sustainable way to improve the teaching and learning experience.
+Check out [our ongoing projects](active-projects.md) for more information.

-We are always looking for collaborators, contributors, and partners to join us in our mission.
-If you are interested in working with us, feel free to reach out.
+We are always looking for collaborators, contributors, and industry partners to join us in our mission.
+If you are interested in working with us, feel free to [reach out](../_pages/contact.md).